Draft Gaelic Language Plan 2017-2022

-We recognise the importance of Gaelic to our national culture and heritage and welcome the opportunity to raise awareness and help secure, promote and develop the Gaelic language, heritage and culture for our current and future generations.
+It recognises the importance of Gaelic to our national culture and heritage and sets out how the Council will help raise awareness and secure, promote and develop the Gaelic language, heritage and culture for both current and future generations.

-Our draft South Ayrshire Gaelic Language Plan 2014-17 sets out how we will take forward our work to support the objectives of the National Plan for Gaelic over the next three years, ensuring our communities, stakeholders and partners can recognise our progress to promote and use Gaelic.
+The Council’s draft plan also sets out how it will take forward work to support the objectives of the National Plan for Gaelic over the next five years, ensuring South Ayrshire’s communities, stakeholders and partners can recognise our progress to promote and use Gaelic.